 - Travel toiletries.

-- Games with missing pieces or that you don’t play anymore.
+- Board games with missing pieces or that you don’t play anymore.
 If there’s a game you don’t like or play anymore, then donate it or give it away.
-If it has missing pieces, then throw it out.
+If it has missing pieces, then throw it out if you can’t replace them.

 - Kids toys that are no longer used.
 Again, if it’s in good condition then give these away if you can.
 Otherwise, just toss them.